Blackpool Council: Governance

 As a unitary authority, Blackpool Council provides both district-level and county-level functions.
 There are no civil parishes in the borough.

 Political control

-The council as a Unitary Authority has been under Labour majority control since its creation as such.
+The council has been under Labour majority control since 1991, which therefore includes the whole period since the council became a unitary authority in 1998.

 Political control of the council since the 1974 reforms took effect has been as follows: